-Shang-Chi made his debut in 1972’s Special Marvel Edition #15.
-Created by Steve Englehart and Jim Starlin, Shang-Chi was inspired by Chinese-American character Kwai Chang Caine from the TV show Kung Fu – which Marvel previously sought to license.
-Originally envisioned as the heroic son of now-archaic pulp villain Fu-Manchu (who was licensed by Marvel Comics at the time), this original incarnation of Shang-Chi was an unparalleled hand-to-hand combatant who fought his father's global criminal machinations as part of Britain espionage agency MI-6.
+Shang-Chi made his debut in 1973's Special Marvel Edition #15.
+Created by Steve Englehart and Jim Starlin (who created Thanos, btw), Shang-Chi was inspired by the Chinese-American character Kwai Chang Caine from the TV show Kung Fu – which Marvel previously sought to license.
+Originally envisioned as the heroic son of now-archaic pulp villain Fu-Manchu (who was licensed by Marvel Comics at the time), this original incarnation of Shang-Chi was an unparalleled hand-to-hand fighter who fought his father's global criminal machinations as part of Britain espionage agency MI-6.

-Shang-Chi quickly achieved Bronze Age popularity, and after his initial appearance, Special Marvel Edition was retitled The Hands of Shang-Chi, Master of Kung Fu and Shang-Chi was also given a regular feature in Marvel's black-and-white anthology series The Deadly Hands of Kung Fu.
-And, he regularly crossed paths with other contemporary Marvel street level favorites like Iron Fist and the Daughters of the Dragon.
+Shang-Chi quickly achieved popularity in the comic book Bronze Age (roughly 1970-1984), and after his initial appearance, Special Marvel Edition was retitled The Hands of Shang-Chi, Master of Kung Fu and Shang-Chi was also given a regular feature in Marvel's black-and-white anthology series The Deadly Hands of Kung Fu.
+And, he regularly crossed paths with other contemporary Marvel street-level favorites like Iron Fist and the Daughters of the Dragon.

 When it comes to bringing Shang-Chi to the MCU, there's one key component that's bound to differ from any version of the character we've seen yet – his parentage.

-Though it’s not confirmed, there’s been widespread speculation that the Mandarin, the villain of Shang-Chi and the Legend of the Ten Rings and, in comic books, the owner of the titular physical ten rings of power, may take the place of Fu Manchu/Zheng Zu as Shang-Chi's father.
+Following widespread speculation that the Mandarin – the villain of Shang-Chi and the Legend of the Ten Rings and, in comic books, the owner of the titular physical ten rings of power – would take the place of Fu Manchu/Zheng Zu as Shang-Chi's father, the connection was confirmed in the first Shang-Chi trailer.
 But the connection between Shang-Chi and the Ten Rings doesn't start there – and the comic book roots of their connection may hint at the plot of the film.

 In comic books, the Ten Rings are usually depicted as ten actual rings of alien origin that grant the wearer ten powers – one for each ring.
 But in the alt-universe tale Secret Wars (remember we mentioned that?), the Ten Rings are ten martial arts techniques pioneered by that world's version of the Mandarin – of which that world's Shang-Chi had mastered nine.

-As for the Mandarin himself, actor Tony Leung will portray the second version of the character in the MCU, following Iron Man 3’s imposter terrorist played by Ben Kingsley in what promises to be a somewhat more comic book accurate performance.
+As for the Mandarin himself, actor Tony Leung will portray the 'real' Mandarin, or, in other words, the more comic book accurate version of the classic Marvel supervillain, following the somewhat controversial imposter version played by Ben Kingsley in Iron Man 3.

 Ahead of Shang-Chi, why not catch up with our guide on How to watch the Marvel movies in order?